Terminal Troubleshooting

 is installed, or install it by runningapt-get -y install openssh-server

-Make sure network port 443 is OPEN in the device firewall or on the Router (OUTPUT table) when opening a remote control session.
+Ensure that network port 443 is OPEN in the device firewall or on the router (OUTPUT table) when opening a remote control session.

 echo "nameserver 8.8.8.8" >> /etc/resolv.conf

-In case the device firewall is on DROP mode, please run the next commands to allow Connect agent using
+If the device firewall is in DROP mode, run the following commands to enable the Connect Agent,I using

 iptables